NiklasMelton/vertebrae/README.md

 models, local PyTorch and Keras modules, segmentation token workflows, optional embedding compression, and optional model families spanning Hugging Face, sentence-transformers, timm, torchvision, OpenCLIP/SigLIP, TensorFlow Hub, JAX/Flax, tree ensembles, graph models, and hosted embedding APIs.
+It can also evaluate labeled embedding units such as document regions, tokens, frames, keypoints, depth cells, and latent slots emitted directly by a model.

 The package uses the `overlapindex` library as its primary separation metric and adds a `separatix` complexity diagnostic to reports when an evaluated embedding clears a configurable overlap-quality threshold.
-The full evaluation flow wraps those diagnostics with practical dataset handling, caching, memory-aware subsampling, stability analysis, probe classifiers, artifact-backed execution, and report generation.
+The full evaluation flow wraps those diagnostics with practical dataset handling, named target and hierarchy views, caching, memory-aware subsampling, stability analysis, artifact-backed execution, custom embedding metrics, and report generation.

 </tr>
 </table>